tdiprima/AI-Chart-Builder/README.md

 - Web UI with prompt box + model picker
 - Handles errors, shows retries, and gives you Plotly charts like magic

-> *Heads-up:* Sometimes the model forgets to put the date in the title.
-Sometimes it hallucinates.
-Don't trust it with your taxes.

 ---

 ## 🚀 Quickstart